Kaon Photoproduction and the $\Lambda$ Decay Parameter $\alpha_-$: Introduction

 Information about other strange baryons depends on $\aw$ through chains of successive decays.
 For example, the decay parameter for $\Xi$ is determined from the decays $\Xi \to \Lambda \pi \to N\pi\pi$ and deduced from the product $\alpha_\Xi \aw$, which in turn affects the measured polarization data for the reactions $K^-p \to K^+ \Xi^-, K^0 \Xi^0$ \cite{Trippe:1967wat,Dauber:1969hg} and $\gamma p \to K^+K^+ \Xi^-$ \cite{Bono:2018ike}.
 The decay parameter for $\Omega^-$ depends likewise on the values of $\alpha_\Xi$, and therefore $\aw$ \cite{Tanabashi:2018oca}.

 Another class of experiments that depends on $\aw$ is the series of measurements of recoil polarization observables for kaon photo- and electro-production in the baryon resonance region \cite{carman_first_2003,carman_beam-recoil_2009,mccracken_differential_2010,bradford_first_2007,paterson_photoproduction_2016}.
+Up to now, all recoil polarization observables relying on the weak decay of the $\Lambda$ have been evaluated using the pre-2019 PDG value of $\alpha_-$ (henceforth denoted $\alpha_-^{\rm old}$).
 Fits to such observables by theoretical models are a crucial element in determining the light baryon resonance spectrum~\cite{Kamano:2016bgm,Anisovich:2017bsk,Ronchen:2018ury,Hunt:2018mrt}, which provides a point of comparison for theoretical approaches such as quark models, Dyson-Schwinger or Lattice QCD calculations.

 Kaon photoproduction data can be also utilized to provide a new and independent estimate for $\aw$, as will be demonstrated in the present work.
 The photoproduction data set contained in the combination of publications \cite{bradford_first_2007,mccracken_differential_2010,paterson_photoproduction_2016} by the CLAS collaboration, is subject to strict constraints from spin algebra (so-called Fierz identities), which can be exploited to derive estimators for $\aw$ itself.
 We note that a similar strategy has been followed once before, based on data for the reaction $\pi^-p \to K^0\Lambda$ \cite{Astbury:1975hn}.
 Anticipating our result, the value for $\aw$ found in our analysis is $0.721\pm 0.006$, i.e. close to but noticeably smaller than the number given by the BESIII collaboration~\cite{Ablikim:2018zay}.